cellbiologyppaszek/macrophage-heritability/README.md

 ## Citation

-If you use this code, processed data, or the associated external data, please cite the associated publication:
+If you use this code, processed data, or the associated external data, please cite the associated publication:

 ```text
 DOI: 10.64898/2026.06.17.732820